imee12/SnapshotTesting/README.md

 ```

+# Let's Test Some Stuff

-4. Let's use a simple component.
+1. Let's use a simple component.
 Refer to src/components/Example.jsx

 ```javascript
 import React from 'react';